-Noonan syndrome is a genetic disorder characterized by short stature, distinctive facial features, heart defects, bleeding problems, and skeletal abnormalities.
+Noonan syndrome is a genetic disorder characterized by short stature, distinctive facial features, heart defects, bleeding problems and skeletal abnormalities.
 Most individuals with Noonan syndrome have normal intelligence, but some may have special educational needs or intellectual disability.
-Noonan syndrome occurs in about 1 in 2500 births.
-While cancer is not a major feature of Noonan syndrome, people with Noonan syndrome are at a slightly increased risk to develop certain benign (noncancerous) or malignant (cancerous) conditions, including:
+Noonan syndrome occurs in about 1 in 2,500 births.

 The PTPN11, SOS1, KRAS, NRAS, RAF1, BRAF, or MEK1 genes produce proteins that regulate key signaling pathways within cells required for the proper formation of tissues during development.
 Noonan syndrome-associated mutations cause the resulting proteins to be continuously active, instead of switching “on” and “off” in response to specific external cues.
 This disrupts the normal pattern of signals that control cell growth and division, and leads to the characteristic features of Noonan syndrome and the increased risk for developing benign or malignant tumors.

 With the exception of egg and sperm cells, each cell of the body normally has two working copies of each gene.
 Noonan syndrome occurs when there is a mutation in one of the two copies of a Noonan syndrome-associated gene in the various cells of the body.
 Although a second normally functioning copy of the gene is present, it is not sufficient to correct the disrupted signaling that results due to the presence of the altered gene copy.